What is the sports journalism module?

 The sports journalism module is only taken by trainees on our NCTJ-accredited Diploma in Multimedia Sports Journalism, introducing you to the concepts at the heart of sports reporting.

-Sports journalism trainees do the same modules and exams as our fast-track and part-time trainees, but with one key difference: you will also do the NCTJ sports journalism module to prepare you for life as a sports journalist.
+Sports journalism trainees do similar modules and exams as our fast-track and part-time trainees, but with one key difference: you will also do the NCTJ sports journalism module to prepare you for life as a sports journalist.

 You learn how to file ‘on the whistle’.
 We’ll introduce you to dressing in quotes, quotes-led rewrites and round-ups.
 We’ll explore interview skills, colour writing, picture editing and social media collation.